Workshop

 Make data easier to work with

 We are going to get the data from the flowSet and put in a dataframe.
-FlowCore contains many functions for gating (filtering), plotting and summarising flowSets but putting the data into a dataframe will make it easier for you to use tools you already know and understand what you are doing.
+FlowCore contains many functions for gating (filtering), plotting and summarising flowSets but putting the data into a dataframe will make it easier for you to use tools you already know and more easily follow the priciples of what you are doing.

 We will be using familiar tools like group_by() and summarise(), filter() and ggplot()